johan-andersson01/johan-andersson01.github.io/_posts/2018-04-13-distilled-notes-on-doing-good-better.md

 Unattributed quotes are cited directly from the book (version 1).

-While I do provide some URLs to external sources, these are additional reading that I judged to be relevant.
+While I do provide some URLs to external sources, these for are additional reading that I think are relevant.
 Doing Good Better has been the sole source used while writing this.

-Do not count on this to be an accurate summary, if you wish to feel that you've read the book.
+Do not count on this to be an accurate summary if you wish to feel that you've read the book, since I have probably:

-- I have probably cherry picked content.
+- cherry picked content.
-- I have probably injected my own thoughts/writings.
+- injected my own thoughts/writings.

 Instead, if this peaked your interest, consider reading it (I have a physical copy you can borrow if you are geographically near me).

+If you find something incorrect with this post, please contact me [by mail](mailto:{{ site.mail}}) or submit an issue on [GitHub](https://github.com/johan-andersson01/johan-andersson01.github.io).